 This can look like having a tragic accident, getting an illness, burning out mentally and/or emotionally, getting divorced unexpectedly, getting fired, etc.

-Note that learning to live in body-mind alignment is an art.
+Note that learning to live in mind-body alignment is an art.
 Even the most in-tune person will occasionally find themselves abruptly “woken up” to some overlooked aspect of their life; this is being human).

-When we use the term body-mind, it refers to the relationship between the thinking mind and the feeling organism.
+When we use the term mind-body, it refers to the relationship between the thinking mind and the feeling organism.
 This understanding has existed traditionally in cultures the world over.
 To align body and mind is to allow the body’s innate intelligence to impulse you toward the right actions and intuitive knowing.
 It also refers to creating emotional and physical health by intentionally directing thought; “where attention goes, energy flows.¨”

-In this way, the body-mind can be related to in a top-down and bottom-up way.
+In this way, the mind-body connection can be related to in a top-down and bottom-up way.
 In fact, to talk about body-mind as a duality is somewhat misleading because, in reality, the brain and body are inextricably intertwined.
 But to begin building this lived experience of relationality between all parts of your mind and body, this can be a helpful place to start.

 The Language of the Body

-To give you some scientific evidence of this body-mind, let me start by sharing some research.
+To give you some scientific evidence of this mind-body, let me start by sharing some research.
 Did you know that your gut is filled with neurons?
 In fact, it has been coined ¨the second brain.¨ This gut-brain is called the enteric nervous system, and scientists have found that it influences our thinking and emotions as much or more than our cerebral brain.
 Hence the saying, What does your gut tell you?
 The internal sense of the body, or interoception, that body-mind practices cultivate helps build self-awareness.

 Have you ever experienced a hunch?
 Had a gut impulse?
 Had a knee-jerk reaction?
 Did you ever feel that you couldn’t stomach something?
 All of these common sayings are clever ways of giving language to the body-mind.
 The body communicates through sensations like pain, upset stomach, butterflies of excitement, goosebumps of resonance, the heart beating faster, shortness of breath, taking a deep breath, yawning, getting inexplicably hot or cold, and any host of other physical indicators and/or health ailments.
 These are the manifestations of the body responding to events and circumstances and to the mental-emotional input we feed it.
 In short, the body speaks through feelings and body sensations to let us know if we are a “yes”, “no”, or a “maybe” to life’s circumstances.

-To offer a further entry point to understand the body-mind, I want to introduce you to Dr. Masaru Emoto, the best-selling Japanese author of the book, The Hidden Messages in Water.
+To offer a further entry point to understand the mind-body, I want to introduce you to Dr. Masaru Emoto, the best-selling Japanese author of the book, The Hidden Messages in Water.
 His research points to the influence that our mental-emotional thought forms have on our bodies.